All Episodes

 Well, the only thing that gives comfort to our adversaries is weakness.

-The only thing that that uh that will alarm or put fear in the hearts of our adversaries is the absolute assurance that we will have an American president who will rebuild our military, marshal our resources, rebuild our alliances, and confront and hunt down and destroy those who would bring violence to our citizens or inspire violence here at home.
+The only thing that will alarm or put fear in the hearts of our adversaries is the absolute assurance that we will have an American president who will rebuild our military, marshal our resources, rebuild our alliances, and confront and hunt down and destroy those who would bring violence to our citizens or inspire violence here at home.

-You know, it's a it's incredible.
+You know, it's incredible.

-We have the Benghazi attack, for example, which was clearly a planned terrorism attack, and what do they do?
+We have the Benghazi attack, for example, which was clearly a planned terrorism attack.

 Blame some hapless guy who made a video that nobody had ever seen.

-Well, they're justified, they're discriminated against as Muslims in this horribly racist country.
+They're discriminated against as Muslims in this horribly racist country.

 We have got to empathize with them, Hillary once said.